code-together/mentorship/curriculum/c_programming.md

   		- Typecasting
   	- Operators
 	 	- Addition & Subraction
 	 	- Multiplication & Division
+	 	- Bitwise AND,OR and XOR operators
 	 	- Post/Pre increment & decrement operators
 	 	- Left and Right shift operators
 	 	- Comparison operators
 	 	- Other special operators
 	- Control statements
-    		- if, if/else, if/else if/else
+    		- if, if/else, if/else-if/else
     		- switch
+    		- Ternary operator
   	- Loops
   		- for
   		- while